-The mission of General Education at The College of St. Scholastica is to engage students in defining and practicing responsible living and meaningful work.
+The General Education program at The College of St. Scholastica provides students a foundation in the liberal arts and sciences that is rooted in our Catholic Benedictine Heritage and cultivates a conscientious use of knowledge that prepares them for responsible living in a global community.
 The program has three components: a first year experience known as Dignitas, a range of liberal arts courses called Pathways and a senior level component currently called Writing Intensive.

 Historically Benedictines have been scholars, caregivers, educators and artists; the liberal arts mirror the broad pathways that Benedictines have pioneered.
 The rigor and breadth of our program best prepare St. Scholastica students to meet the present and face the future with wisdom, faith and imagination.